 From his controversial campaign to his surprise election and the year that followed, there has been no shortage of battles.
 And somehow, the fashion industry has been a fertile ground when the commander-in-chief seeks to wage verbal warfare.

-Here, we round up seven times Trump clashed with the fashion industry on Twitter and elsewhere.
+Here, we round up eight times Trump clashed with the fashion industry on Twitter and elsewhere.

 The Travel Ban Backlash

 Trump’s decision in January to sign a controversial executive order restricting travel from seven Muslim-majority countries was met with nationwide backlash — and the fashion world was none too shy to join the fray.
 Nike CEO Mark Parker, Under Armour chief Kevin Plank and designers Kenneth Cole and Naeem Khan were among those to publicly denounce the ban.
 A leaked company memo from Nordstrom co-presidents Blake, Pete and Erik Nordstrom condemning the executive order later made the rounds on social media in February.